-However, when using the editor, there is a file upload limit of 100,000 characters.
+But when you are using the editor, there is a file upload limit of 100,000 characters.
 It equates to about 20-25,000 words.

 But it is always easier to work on short sections such as individual chapters.
-So the limitation is not really an issue for most writers and authors.
+So this limit is not an issue for most writers and authors.

-When you have finished editing a document, you then download it and it will retain all your original formatting.
+When you have finished editing a document, you then download it, and it will retain all your original formatting.